Elevated Brownies Recipe | Download for FREE!

 If you’re thinking of what to make with cannaoil, worry not, as it is a versatile ingredient that allows you to explore several cannaoil recipes, replacing your plain oil.

-One of the most popular uses of cannabis oil is baking.
 You can make potent brownies, biscuits, and cakes.
 However, don’t use high heat if you’re baking with cannaoil, or you’ll burn off the terpenes and cannabinoids.
-We recommend slow and steady baking to preserve the quality of the cannaoil in your recipe.
+We recommend slow and steady baking to preserve the quality of the cannabis oil in your recipe.

 How to Store Cannaoil